Guide to Transgender and Gender Counseling Degrees and Schools

 While many undergraduate psych programs may include an elective course about sexuality and gender identity, most classes will focus on the broader strokes of psychology.
 Because of this, undergraduate psych majors who want to work with transgender populations and undergraduates looking to earn a graduate degree in counseling psychology may want to consider a minor in WGSS, if not complete a double major.
 This will provide them with a solid psych foundation and the framework necessary to conceptualize the many issues facing trans and nonbinary people.

 To accomplish this, research which colleges and universities offer LGBTQ+-inclusive curricula, as well as degrees in psychology and WGSS.
-It’s also worth looking up where each school lands on the Campus Pride Index, and if there are any LGBTQ+ resource centers on campus.
+It’s also worth looking up where each school lands on the Campus Pride Index and if there are any LGBTQ+ resource centers on campus.
 LGBTQ+ resource centers are an excellent place to expand your knowledge, grow your community, and build your resume through volunteer opportunities and workplace scholarships.

 Wells College